+Held in cannot isal.

+- · A ward of the state.

-- Highly mobile, such as a migrant and/or homeless student. - Dropped out of school and have not reached the age of 26. - Enrolled in another public educational program (i.e., Adult Education, Alternative Education). - Held in county jail. - In a low incidence placement, such as a residential facility, homebound, or hospitalized setting.
+- Dropped out of school and have not reached the age of 26.

+- Held in county jail.

+- In a low incidence placement, such as a residential facility, homebound, or hospitalized setting.
-Child Find Responsibility

-Where student is enrolled Who is responsible for Child Find Local School District District where child resides School of Choice District District student is enrolled Homeschool District where home is located Private school District where school is located Public School Academy District student is enrolled (which is the PSA)
+Child Find Responsibility Where student is enrolled Who is responsible for Child Find Local School District School of Choice District District student is enrolled Homeschool District where home is located District where school is located Public School Academy District student is enrolled (which is the PSA)